8 years in a sacred site...

 Because of my experience within a place called Severed Hand where I received my Hokep much later in my life, I have become the land.
 If you were to ask me who I am today, I would answer that I am the hills and valleys of that place.
 I am the rock walls and boulders; the wild Sage and Juniper.
 I am the Vulture, the Red Hawk, the Jay, the Owl and the Coyote.
 I am the night time stars and the fierce wind in the high places.
 I am the wolf who has always walked beside me and within me.

-Spending time in the Klamath area my childhood was filled with stories, teachings and legends.
+Spending time on the Klamath my childhood was filled with stories, teachings and legends.
 It was also filled with archaeology and ancient Pre-Contact traditional structures used for vision questing, "crying for luck" and medicine making, found in the high places.
 It was this early experience that supported my research of Severed Hand site.

 I am not a degreed archaeologist or anthropologist; I am not a scientist.
 I possess a mere seventh grade math level at best.
 My credibility, if you would call it that, was earned by experiencing, observing, and interacting with the numinous reality that both exists and doesn’t exist; walking the world in between the real and the unreal, the ordinary and non-ordinary.
 I have been “walking the path” and vision questing in an indigenous North American traditional manner all my life.